denizyuret/Knet.jl/README.md

 0..9.

-Classification models handle discrete outputs, as opposed to regression models, which handle numeric outputs.
+Classification models handle discrete outputs, as opposed to regression models which handle numeric outputs.
 We typically use the cross entropy loss function in classification models:

 ```